getclacking/keyboard-simple/README.md

 ### License

-You may do whatchyalike, but credit where credit is due.
+You may do whatchyalike, but credit / attribution is expected.

 ## Layout Preview